Music

 LEGENDARY BRAZILIAN ‘GUINGA’ PLAYED ‘MATISSE CLUB’ (EXCLUSIVE ‘24/7 VALENCIA’ PHOTOGRAPHIC REPORT)

 ‘Guinga’ has become a musical legend in Brazil.
 Born in 1950, in a working-class barrio of Rio, his family were music-lovers and he was exposed to classical music, jazz and bossa nova from a young age.
 However, it wasn’t until the 1990s that he began to gain recognition for his work nationwide.
 In the meantime, to be able to pay the bills, he became a dentist for over 30 years!
-Now 74 years age, ‘Guinga’ took to the stage at ‘Matisse Club’ with a humble & unassuming aura.
+Now 74 years of age, ‘Guinga’ took to the stage at ‘Matisse Club’ with a humble & unassuming aura.
 To begin the show to a packed audience, we were treated to a beautiful guitar instrumental from his impressive back catalogue.

 No doubt, he is a virtuoso musician who plays brilliant guitar…but it is always to serve the song and never to show off.
 His voice is somewhat singular too.
 It can range from defiant to sensual to operatic and sometimes sad & reflective and humorous as well.
 Somehow, a gently rebellious spirit akin to a younger and happier Syd Barrett appears from time to time.
 Like Pink Floyd’s founder, Guinga is another talented eccentric but more grounded and whose ‘celebrity’ came much later in his life.